Major Banks and Parts of Federal Gov't Still Rely On COBOL, Now Scrambling To Find IT 'Cowboys' To Keep Things Afloat

 Multiply the pay you are asking by at least 6 and you will get a Cobol programmer within hours.
 If you use something outdated and rely on it, then be ready to pay extremely well to get someone that is an expert in it.
 Most anyone I know that is a Cobol guru wont even bother to apply for something under $150K a year.

-So if they really wanted someone, they will increase the pay and benefits to entice
+So if they really wanted someone, they will increase the pay and benefits to entice a person to actually apply.
+Sadly this basic element of business is lost on todays morons that are "leaders" and "managers"

 For the specialization and demand that the COBOL work offers (not to mention the familiarity with how to use the tooling and platforms that surround those systems!) the people should be asking for a minimum of $500/hour.